With restrictions, fans set to return to SKorean baseball

-SEOUL, South Korea (AP) — South Korea’s professional baseball league says it will require fans to wear masks, sit at least a seat apart and prohibit them from eating food in the stands as it prepares to bring back spectators in the coming weeks amid the coronavirus pandemic.
+SEOUL, South Korea (AP) — South Korea’s professional baseball league says it will require fans to wear masks and to sit at least a seat apart as it prepares to bring back spectators in the coming weeks amid the coronavirus pandemic.

-The Korea Baseball Organization on Tuesday said teams will be initially allowed to sell only 30% of the seats for each game.
-It said attendance could be expanded to as much as 50% depending on the progress in the country’s anti-virus efforts.
+The Korea Baseball Organization on Tuesday said fans will also not be allowed to eat food in the stands.
+Teams will also be initially allowed to sell only 30% of the seats for each game, a figure that could be expanded to as much as 50% depending on the progress in the country’s anti-virus efforts.

 Fans will also be screened for fevers and discouraged from shouting, singing and cheering during the game.
 And perhaps as a means of discouraging any boisterous behavior, beer will also be banned and fans will only be allowed to drink water or non-alcoholic beverages.